Cell-probe model: Approximate Nearest Neighbor Searching

 The exact nearest neighbor search problem is to determine the closest in a set of input points to a given query point.
 An approximate version of this problem is often considered since many applications of this problem are in very high dimension spaces and solving the problem in high dimensions requires exponential time or space with respect to the dimension.

 Chakrabarti and Regev proved that the approximate nearest neighbor search problem on the Hamming cube using polynomial storage and $d^{O(1)}$ word size requires a worst-case query time of $\Omega\left(\frac{\log\log d}{\log\log\log d}\right)$.
-This proof used the cell-probe model and information theoretic techniques for communication complexity.
+This proof used the cell-probe model and information theoretic techniques from communication complexity.